OffchainLabs/arbitrum-monitoring/packages/assertion-monitor/README.md

 # Assertion Monitor

 This tool is designed to monitor assertions on Arbitrum chains.
-It checks for:
+It performs comprehensive monitoring of both BOLD (Bounded Liquidity Delay) and Classic rollup chains, with the following checks:

+## Chain Activity Monitoring
+1. Tracks chain activity by monitoring block progression
+2. Verifies the latest confirmed block number from the child chain
+3. Detects periods of inactivity or stalled chain progress

+## Assertion Creation Monitoring
 1. No assertions created in the last 4 hours when there is chain activity
+2. Tracks creation events and validates their frequency
+3. Alerts when chain activity exists without new assertions

+## Assertion Confirmation Monitoring
-2. No assertions confirmed within the chain's confirmation period
+1. No assertions confirmed within the chain's confirmation period

-The monitor also detects whether each chain is using BOLD (Bounded Liquidity Delay) and includes this information in its reports.
+2. Tracks unconfirmed assertions and their age
+3. Monitors confirmation delays against the chain's configured period
+4. Validates the time between creation and confirmation events

+## Alert Types
+The monitor generates alerts for the following conditions:

+1. Creation Issues:
+   - No assertion creation events in the last 7 days
+   - Chain activity detected but no new assertions created in the last 4 hours

+2. Confirmation Issues:
+   - Parent chain confirmation issues - assertions not confirming
+   - Unconfirmed assertions present
+   - Assertion age exceeds confirmation period
+   - Confirmation delay exceeds the configured period

+3. Chain State Issues:
+   - Chain stalled or inactive
+   - Block synchronization issues
+   - Validator whitelist status changes

 Read more about assertions [here](https://docs.arbitrum.io/how-arbitrum-works/inside-arbitrum-nitro#arbitrum-rollup-protocol).